anvesh4/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 - Extracts only the measurements on the mean and standard deviation for each measurement.
 - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 - This data is then written into a text file using write.table function.
-Discarded data:
-The data in the Inertial Signals folder for both the test and the training dataset has been discarded as they have no variable names.

 ## How the data was cleaned?
 I first loaded the data and gave it variable names,merged the subject data(subject_train and subject_test),feature measurement data(x_train and x_test) and activities data(y_train and y_test).I gave column names to the loaded data.I then merged the merged activity data with the merged measurement data.To this data I merged the merged subject data.